-Objective: To reach agreement with the holder on the amount of escheatable property due and owing.

-Process: This phase commences with the provision of a draft report to the holder.
+The objective of Phase V of the Examination is to reach agreement with the holder on the amount of escheatable property due and owing.
+Phase V commences with the provision of a draft report to the holder.
 The holder has 20 days to respond to the draft.
 Discussions are held with the holder to finalize the findings, which are expected to occur within 15 days of the holder's initial response.
 Promptly thereafter, the final report is issued.
 Third-party auditor will prepare and submit to SCO unclaimed property Holder Notice Reports in accordance with the requirements of CCP section 1530 and unclaimed property Holder Remit Reports with property remittance in accordance with the requirements of CCP section 1532.
 Third-party auditors will instruct holders and/or their agents to relinquish to the Third-party auditor, or the Third-party auditor's custodian, property deemed owing in accordance with CCP section 1532.